The Cannonball Run: Production

 The film continued director Hal Needham's tradition of showing a gag reel of bloopers during the closing credits (a practice he started with Smokey and the Bandit II).
-Jackie Chan says this inspired him to do the same at the end of most of his films.
+Jackie Chan says that this inspired him to do the same at the end of most of his films.

 Original race

-The film is based on the 1979 running of the Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, an actual cross-country outlaw road race held four times in the 1970s, starting at the Red Ball Garage on 31st Street in New York City (later the Lock, Stock and Barrel Restaurant in Darien, Connecticut) and ending at the Portofino Inn in Redondo Beach, California, in Los Angeles.
+The film is based on the 1979 running of the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, an actual cross-country outlaw road race held four times in the 1970s, starting at the Red Ball Garage on 31st Street in New York City (later the Lock, Stock and Barrel Restaurant in Darien, Connecticut) and ending at the Portofino Inn in Redondo Beach, California, in Los Angeles.

 The screenwriter was automotive journalist Brock Yates, who had conceived the real-life Cannonball Baker event.
 Yates had originally proposed the race as a writer for Car and Driver.
 The race had only one rule: "All competitors will drive any vehicle of their choosing, over any route, at any speed they judge practical, between the starting point and destination.
 The competitor finishing with the lowest elapsed time is the winner".

 Yates' team was the only participant in the original 1971 running, which was named after the driver Ernest "Cannonball" Baker, who drove across country in 1927 and made it in 60 hours.
 Yates wrote a book about it called The Sunday Driver.
-In 1973 it was reported John G. Avildsen and writer Eugene Price was to make a film based on the book called The Cannonball-Baker-Sea-to-Shining-Sea Memorial Trophy Dash.
+In 1973 it was reported John G. Avildsen and writer Eugene Price were to make a film based on the book called The Cannonball-Baker-Sea-to-Shining-Sea Memorial Trophy Dash.
 The film was not made but the race did inspire the (unrelated) 1976 films Cannonball and The Gumball Rally.